skorudzhiev/skorudzhiev.github.io/pages/about.markdown

 * Motivated by innovation and solving real-world challenges through thoughtful solutions.

 🌱 Beyond the Code:
-Outside of app development, I stay active with occasional Jiu-Jitsu practice and cycling, which I use as tools to get into a flow state and recharge.
 I enjoy exploring new ideas, continuous learning, and finding ways to improve myself and the world around me.
 I believe technology, when used wisely, can be a transformative force for good.

 Let’s connect, collaborate, and build something extraordinary! 🚀